 Billets, slabs and beam blanks

-Steel mills, rolling mills, as well as trading companies rely on TRUNINGER lifting magnet technology when transporting billets, slabs, and beam blanks.
+Steel mills, rolling mills, as well as trading companies rely on TRUNINGER lifting magnet systems when transporting billets, slabs, and beam blanks.
 They ensure the safety of employees, enable fast handling even of hot materials, and feature low life cycle costs.

 Applications